hashchange/backbone.select/readme.md

 the selected model as the first parameter, and the collection as the second.
 Runs the `onReselect` event handler if the method exists on the collection.

-## Backbone.Select.MultiSelect
+## Backbone.Select.Many: a multi-select collection

 Creates multi-select capabilities for a `Backbone.Collection`, allowing one or more models to be selected in a collection.
-Backbone.Select.MultiSelect also provides "select all", "select none" and "select some" features.
+Backbone.Select.Many also provides "select all", "select none" and "select some" features.

 ### Basic Usage